Notice of Pre-AIA or AIA Status

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

 Claim(s) 4 is/are rejected under 35 U.S.C.
-103 as being unpatentable over PARK et al. (KR 20130058473 A) in view of TAKATORI et al. (US 2021/0078873 A1).
+103 as being unpatentable over PARK et al. (KR 20130058473 A) in view of WOLF (US 2010/0292844 A1), as applied to Claim 3 above, and further in view of TAKATORI et al. (US 2021/0078873 A1).

 TAKATORI discloses a water treatment management apparatus for monitoring and evaluating water supplied to a water treatment system and the management of said system (abstract).
 The apparatus includes a TOC removal apparatus and measuring means for measuring TOC concentration including hardly-decomposable TOC components such as urea (i.e., the concentration measuring unit measures the concentration of total organic carbon; p0037).
 As further disclosed, TAKATORI reports on the concentration of urea after treatment (i.e., the concentration measuring unit measures…a concentration of urea contained in water supplied from the water treatment apparatus; e.g., Table 1, Example 1, p0047-0048).
 All claimed elements were known in the prior art and one of ordinary skill in the art could have combined the elements as claimed by known methods with no change in their respective, individual functions, and the combination would have yielded nothing more than predictable results (MPEP §2143.01 A).
-Thus, prior to the effective filing date of the claimed invention, one of ordinary skill in the art would have found it obvious to provide a concentration measuring unit that has the capability to measure the concentration of urea as taught by TAKATORI for the system disclosed by PARK.
+Thus, prior to the effective filing date of the claimed invention, one of ordinary skill in the art would have found it obvious to provide a concentration measuring unit that has the capability to measure the concentration of urea as taught by TAKATORI for the system made obvious by modified PARK.

 Conclusion